 New GMP regulations: how can they inspire and improve biosafety?

-Within GMP, operators often interact directly with drug substances and products – and up to 80% of GMP cleanroom errors are human related.
+Within GMP, operators often interact directly with drug substances and products – and up to 80% of GMP cleanroom errors are human-related.
 But recent GMP regulations lean towards segregating operators from products, focusing more on critical areas and reducing the number of operators with direct product contact, evident in the recent EU GMP Annex 1 draft for sterile manufacturing.

-Technological innovation is key to drive these changes.
+Technological innovation is key to driving these changes.
 In 2013 the FDA stated that “Conventional cleanrooms are on the borderline of compliance” and “Automation of other process steps, including the use of technologies such as robotics, can further reduce risk to the product”.

 - Closed barrier systems